Our Team

 Dr. Stauffenburg’s provides spay/neuter services for animals in our care as well as for local rescue groups through A.D.O.P.T.’s spay/neuter clinic.

-Dr. Stauffenburg is married with 2 children and 1 rescue kitty adopt from A.D.O.P.T..
+Dr. Stauffenburg is married with 2 children and 1 rescue kitty adopted from A.D.O.P.T..
 During her free time she enjoys outdoor activities with her family.